gvikei/CS373-Endangered-Animals/PITCHME.md

 ## <span class="fa-purple">What we did well on</span>

-- We have the website
+- We were able to complete the website, given our limited time and resources.
 - Clean and simple layout
-- Fully functional and get things done
+- APIs and code are relatively scalable.

 ---
 ## <span class="fa-purple">What we learned</span>